honzajavorek/honzajavorek.cz/content/2020-04-04_virtualenv-for-beginners-and-javascript-developers.md

 Usually, virtualenvs live in a directory right alongside your project, usually called `venv`, and you add the name of the directory to your `.gitignore` so it's not tracked by Git.
 You track dependencies in your `requirements.txt` file, which is also alongside your project, but tracked by Git.
 Thanks to this file you or anyone else can re-create the virtualenv and use the project with its dependencies.

 However, you should know there are several tools which build on top of virtualenvs (as if it wasn't complicated and confusing enough already) and they work in a bit different way.
-They are out of scope of this article, but you may see them out in the wild, and people enthusiastic about them will try to convince you that you should use them:
+They are out of the scope of this article, but you may see them out in the wild, and people enthusiastic about them will try to convince you that you should use them:

 - [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/) introduces a central location for all virtualenvs and adds more magical spells to save you more typing, such as `mkvirtualenv` or `workon`
 - [direnv](https://direnv.net/) allows you to drop `.envrc` files into your directories, which can activate or deactivate virtualenvs, environment variables, anything…